PacoMax/Microbiota_V4/README.md

 This script downloads a list of Sequence Read Archive (SRA) fastq files, available through NCBI servers.

-To run this program it's necesary to install the SRA Toolkit and create a txt file with SRA IDs called SRA.list.
+To run this program it's necessary to install the SRA Toolkit and create a txt file with SRA IDs called SRA.list.

       Usage: download_sra.sh

-The sequence files will be download in a directory called reads.
+The sequence files will be downloaded in a directory called reads.
-There are two options in case you don't have enough space in your ncbi automatic created directory.
+There are two options in case you don't have enough space in your ncbi automatically created directory.

    ### clean_and_merge.sh